Expansion of Arbitrary Electromagnetic Fields in Terms of Vector Spherical Wave Functions

-The usual procedure for obtaining the BSC's involves multiply both sides of (\ref{eq:expansion}) by $\bm{{\rm X}}_{p'q'}^*$, take scalar products with the fields and integrate over the solid angle $\Omega$.
+The usual procedure for obtaining the BSC's involves multiply both sides of (\ref{eq:expansion}) by $\bm{{\rm X}}_{l'm'}^*$, take scalar products with the fields and integrate over the solid angle $\Omega$.
 Due to the orthogonality properties of the vector spherical harmonics \cite{Jackson1999,Arfken2005}, one can easily show that

-where $\Omega $ is the solid angle with respect to an arbitray origin not related to any particular point of the incident beam.
+$\Omega(\bm{\hat{{\rm r}}})$ is the solid angle with respect to an arbitray origin not related to any particular point of the incident beam, explicit said to be in the direct space.
 Equation (\ref{eq:origbsc}) does not yield explicit expressions for the BSCs because the LHS still contains the radially-dependent spherical Bessel function.
 Our goal is to extract this function from the RHS and cancel it out with the one on the LHS, for any general incident electromagnetic field.
 To accomplish this we use the Fourier transform $\mathcal{F}$ of the fields